Night ride to Kaifeng: Trend

-The event's slogan on social media was "youth is priceless".
+The trend's slogan on social media was "youth is priceless".
 Many participants carried Chinese flags and sang the Chinese national anthem.
 On social media and in news interviews, participants said they enjoyed the excitement and social interaction of the ride, and some said it was an escape from job-search anxiety.
+Many cyclists were inexperienced and poorly equipped; some became exhausted.
+As the trend became more popular, non-students also participated, and some people came from other cities to join.
+A few people rode motorbikes or walked, and others crowd-watched from camping chairs or cars.
+There were also people giving out water and people setting off fireworks.
+Cycling at night became more popular in other major Chinese cities as well, but to a lesser extent.